datanav/docs/pump-execution.rst

      - Information about from the source about the read failure.
 It contains among other things a stack trace of the execution failure in the source.

-   * - ``source``
-     - Object
-     - The full configuration for the source of the pipe the pump is part of as it was when the pump started

 The write-error entity
 ----------------------